 - Distant: 6%

 In the early stages, skin cancer does not typically present with noticeable symptoms.
 However, a person can visually see cancerous spots on their skin.
-The American Cancer Society suggests a person check for lesions that:
+The

 - have an irregular border

 - are generally smaller than other spots on the skin

 Skin cancer treatment typically involves the removal of the cancer.
 The exact treatments used will vary based on the type of skin cancer a person has, as well as what stage the cancer is at when discovered.
 According to the

 - chemical peel

 - photodynamic therapy